Titli (2014 film): Plot

 Titli is the youngest member of a violent car-jacking gang in Delhi with his brothers, oldest brother Vikram and middle brother Pradeep a.k.a.
 Bawla.
 The film opens with Titli inspecting a parking lot of an under-construction mall in East Delhi.
-His friend Pintu tells him that his fortunes will change once he buys the parking lot at a price of Rs.
-3,00,000.
+His friend Pintu tells him that his fortunes will change once he buys the parking lot at a price of ₹3,00,000.
 Titli plans to escape from his family and their line of work.
-While attempting to escape the clutches of his brothers with Rs 3,00,000 in his bag after a car-jacking operation, Titli accidentally crashes a stolen car before a police checkpoint.
+While attempting to escape the clutches of his brothers with the moneyafter a car-jacking operation, Titli accidentally crashes a stolen car before a police checkpoint.
 This results in Pradeep and Titli getting nabbed by police.
 When they are released the next day, Titli finds out that the police have taken the money from his bag and he admits to his brothers that he was planning to run away and invest the money in a parking lot business.